-Alternatives to leather and exotic skins
+Alternatives to leather from animal skins

 Leather derived from the skins of both farmed and wild animals are no longer necessary in fashion.
 Choosing to move beyond leather means opting out of needless violence and destruction.